jeroennoten/Laravel-AdminLTE/docs/sections/components/advanced_forms_components.md

 [TextEditor](#texteditor) | [Quill](https://quilljs.com/) | `Quill` | no

 > [!Important]
-> The `config` attribute of every component still **accepts the AdminLTE v3 plugin properties**.
+> Every component below exposes a **`config` attribute**, an array handed over to the underlying plugin as its options.
+It still **accepts the AdminLTE v3 plugin properties**.
 Whenever a v3 property has an equivalent on the new plugin it is translated on the fly, otherwise it is silently dropped.
 Each section below lists exactly which properties became no-ops.

 > [!Note]
-> With the exception of `KrajeeFileinput`, all the plugin keys above are already present on the `plugins` section of the `config/adminlte.php` file published by the package, pointing to a `CDN`.
+> With the exception of `KrajeeFileinput`, all the plugin keys above are already present on the `plugins` section of the `config/adminlte.php` file you published at [installation](/sections/overview/installation) time, pointing to a `CDN`.
 You only have to enable the plugin on the blade file where you use the component, with a `@section('plugins.<Key>', true)` sentence.
 For `KrajeeFileinput` you have to add the plugin entry to the configuration file yourself, as explained on the [plugins configuration section](/sections/configuration/plugins).

-# DateRange
+## DateRange

 > [!Important]
 > This component requires the `Flatpickr` plugin, so be sure to enable it on the blade file where you use the component with `@section('plugins.Flatpickr', true)`.
 Read more on the [plugins configuration section](/sections/configuration/plugins).
 The legacy [Date Range Picker](https://www.daterangepicker.com/) and [Moment](https://momentjs.com/) plugins are **not used anymore** (both required jQuery).